 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the date of the transaction.
-Monetary assets and liabilities denominated in a foreign currency are translated at the exchange rate at the unaudited condensed interim consolidated statement of financial position date.
-Non-monetary assets and liabilities that are measured at fair value are also translated at the exchange rate at the unaudited condensed interim consolidated statement of financial position date.
+Monetary assets and liabilities denominated in a foreign currency are translated at the exchange rate at the consolidated statement of financial position date.
+Non-monetary assets and liabilities that are measured at fair value are also translated at the exchange rate at the consolidated statement of financial position date.
 Foreign exchange gains and losses are recognized in investment income or administration and other expenses.

 Net foreign investments are foreign subsidiaries which hold other invested assets and whose functional currency is not the Canadian dollar.
-All assets and liabilities of these net foreign investments are translated at exchange rates at the unaudited condensed interim consolidated statement of financial position date, and all income and expenses are translated using the exchange rates prevailing at the date of the transaction.
+All assets and liabilities of these net foreign investments are translated at exchange rates at the consolidated statement of financial position date, and all income and expenses are translated using the exchange rates prevailing at the date of the transaction.
 Foreign exchange gains and losses on translation are recognized as translation gains (losses) from net foreign investments in other comprehensive income.
 Upon disposal of a net foreign investment that includes a loss of control, significant influence or joint control, the cumulative translation gain or loss related to that net foreign investment is recognized in income.

-Notes to Condensed Interim Consolidated Financial Statements December 31, 2021 Unaudited (millions of Canadian dollars)
+Notes to Consolidated Financial Statements December 31, 2021 (millions of Canadian dollars)